-Figure 5-2 shows the fuel diversity index (FDIc) for RPM installed capacity.
-The FDIc is defined as $1 - \sum{i=1}^{N} s_i^2$ , where $s_i$ is the percent share of fuel type i.
-The minimum possible value for the FDIc is zero, corresponding to all capacity
+Figure 5-2 shows the fuel diversity index (FDI) for RPM installed capacity.43 The FDI is defined as $1 - \sum{i=1}^{N} s_i^2$, where s_i is the percent share of fuel type i.
+The minimum possible value for the FDI is zero, corresponding to all capacity

-The FDIc was used to measure the impact of potential retirements of resources that the MMU has identified as being at risk of retirement.
-A total of 9,543.0 MW of coal, diesel, and nuclear capacity were identified as being at risk of retirement.
-Generation owners that intend to retire a generator are required by the tariff to notify PJM at least 90 days in advance of the retirement.
-There are 4,027.5 MW of generation that have a requested retirement date
+The FDI was used to measure the impact of potential retirements of resources that the MMU has identified as being at risk of retirement.
+A total of 9,543.0 MW of coal, diesel, and nuclear capacity were identified as being at risk of retirement.46 Generation owners that intend to retire a generator are required by the tariff to notify PJM at least 90 days in advance of the retirement.47 There are 4,027.5 MW of generation that have a requested retirement date

-Monitoring Analytics developed the FDI to provide an objective metric of fuel diversity.
+43 Monitoring Analytics developed the FDI to provide an objective metric of fuel diversity.
 The FDI metric is similar to the HHI used to measure market concentration.
 The FDI is calculated separately for energy output and for installed capacity.

-On April 1, 2002, the PJM Region expanded with the addition of Allegheny Power System under a set of agreements known as "PJM-West."
+44 On April 1, 2002, the PJM Region expanded with the addition of Allegheny Power System under a set of agreements known as "PJM-West."
 See page 4 in the 2002 State of the Market Report for PJM for additional details.

 See the 2019 State of the Market Report for PJM, Volume 2, Appendix A, "PJM Geography" for an explanation of the expansion of the PJM footprint.
-The integration of the ComEd Control Area occurred in May 2004 and the integration of the AEP and Dayton control zones occurred in October 2004.
+The integration of the ComEd Control Area occurred in May 2004 and the integration of the AEP and Dayton control after June 30, 2020.48 The dashed green line in Figure 5-2 shows the FDI{c} calculated assuming that the capacity that cleared in an RPM auction from the at risk resources and other resources with deactivation notices is replaced by gas generation.49 The FDI{c} under these assumptions would decrease by 4.1 percent on average from the expected FDI{c} for the period July 1, 2020, through June 1, 2021.

-See the 2019 State of the Market Report for PJM, Volume 2, Section 7: Net Revenue, Units at Risk.
+See the 2019 State of the Market Report for PJM, Volume 2, Section 7: Net Revenue, Units at Risk

-See OATT Part V § 113.1.
+47 See OATT Part V § 113.1.